1976 Wimbledon Championships – Women's singles

 Chris Evert defeated Evonne Goolagong Cawley in the final, 6–3, 4–6, 8–6 to win the ladies' singles tennis title at the 1976 Wimbledon Championships.
-It was her second Wimbledon singles title and her fifth major singles title overall.
+It was her second Wimbledon singles title and fifth major singles title overall.

-Billie Jean King was the reigning champion, but did not defend her title as she had retired from singles play.
+Billie Jean King was the reigning champion, but had retired from singles play.

 Three-time champion Maria Bueno competed at Wimbledon for the first time since 1968.